OneSignal/thesis/README.md

 If your experimental (or control) methods may return an error, you should use the `run_result` method on the `Experiment` builder.
 This method has special handling and metrics reporting for `Result` types.
-When `RolloutDecision::UseControl` is used and the experimental method is not called, `run_result` works the same as `run`.
-Nothing special happens, even if the control method returns an error.
+When `RolloutDecision::UseControl` or `RolloutDecision::UseExperimental` are used, `run_result` works the same as `run`.
+Nothing special happens, even if the block returns an error.
 Here's what happens when `RolloutDecision::UseExperimentalAndCompare` is used.

 | Control  | Experimental | Return Value             | Metrics (label values of `thesis_experiment_outcome`)                                                                   | Logs                                                                                                      |